No Nukes (film): Performers and songs

 Other famous personalities and celebrities are seen during the film, including Jane Fonda, Chaka Khan, Maggie Kuhn of the Gray Panthers, Ray Parker Jr., Ralph Nader, Steven Tyler of Aerosmith, Nicolette Larson, Phoebe Snow, and ubiquitous backup singer Rosemary Butler.

 A controversy sparked after the performance of Jamaican reggae singer Peter Tosh wearing Palestinian clothing (thawb and keffiyeh) and openly smoking marijuana.
-Tosh's appearance was considered a provocation towards the Jewish community in New York City, as the concerts took place during the Jew New Year holiday.
+Tosh's appearance was considered a provocation towards the Jewish community in New York City, as the concerts took place during the Jewish New Year holiday.
 Despite his performance being advertised to appear in the accompanying film and on the triple live album, Tosh was removed from both releases.